Streampunk/dynamorse-deprecated/README.md

     set UV_THREADPOOL_SIZE=32

+#### Maturing - behind the scenes

+Using the Node-RED drag-and-drop user interface to define a large scale infrastructure will quickly become tiresome.
+Fortunately, this UI is not the only way to work deploy and configure virtual infrastructure with Node-RED.
+Behind the scenes is a REST API -the [Node-RED Admin HTTP API](http://nodered.org/docs/api/admin/) - that can be used to inspect and deploy nodes.
+For example, to see the currently deployed flows on a local instance on the default port, browse to http://localhost:8000/red/flows.
+As use of the API matures at an installation, infrastructure can be orchestrated through this API using standard IT tools, including business process orchestration, resource managers and rules engines.

+As a half way house, it is possible to create and manage _subflows_, accessed via the menu icon in the top-right corner of the screen.#### Configuration nodes

 #### Configuration nodes

 Configurations that are available for use across a number of different nodes are configured via Node-RED _configuration nodes_.
 These are not visible by default but can be viewed by selecting the drop down menu icon on the top right-hand-side of the Node-RED user interface (icon is three parallel horizontal lines) and selecting configuration nodes.
 A config tab will appear alongside the _info_ and _debug_ tabs in the right-hand panel.
 Configurations are available to: